REACT: Real-time Entanglement-Aware Coverage Path Planning for Tethered Underwater Vehicles: State of the art

-The complexity of tether management increases significantly when coordinating multiple robots.
-Foundational work in this area was laid in \cite{hert1996ties}, followed by methods proposed in \cite{zhang2019planning}.
+The complexity of tether-aware path planning further increases when coordinating multiple robots.
+Early work in this area is presented in \cite{hert1996ties}, followed by the method proposed in \cite{zhang2019planning}.
 More recently, in \cite{cao2023neptune}, an efficient online path planner for multi-robot systems was presented.
 In this method, a homotopy-based high-level planner was integrated with trajectory optimization and smoothing techniques to generate entanglement-free paths.
-However, despite its online capability, this approach remains constrained to 2D environments.

-The online planners described above represent a significant step towards real-time tether management; however, they are limited to 2D environments.
+Similarly, \cite{teshnizi2021motion} proposed a solution to the tethered robot pair motion planning problem for tethered robots in 2D, employing a reduced visibility graph to account for tether interactions with polygonal obstacles.
+However, despite these advances, these approaches remain constrained to 2D environments.
 Moreover, while preventive paths to avoid entanglement can be planned, strategies for path planning once tether entanglement has already occurred are not provided.

 Real-world applications frequently require navigation in 3D environments, such as with underwater robots.
 Consequently, in \cite{bhattacharya2012topological} and \cite{martinez2021optimization}, topological aspects and optimization techniques for 3D tethered navigation were explored.
 In \cite{petit2022tape}, a 3D exploration path planner incorporating explicit contact avoidance constraints for the tether was presented, facilitating safer navigation for single tethered robots in complex three-dimensional spaces.